bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ```

 !!! question "Paging issue"
-    The above paging mechanism is still not completely correct.
-For example, if a product is deleted in between the query of the first and second pages, the products will shift by one and there may be a product that will be skipped.
+    The above paging mechanism is still not entirely correct.
+For example, if a product is deleted in between the query of the first and second pages, the products will shift by one, and there may be a product that will be skipped.
 This is, in fact, not a problem just with MongoDB.
 Consider how you would solve this problem.

 #### Number documents